One of the most scenic cycling routes in the mountains of Malaga is:

 Malaga – El Palo – Olias – Puerto de la Bolina – Puerto del León – Fuente de la Reina – Malaga.
 That is, if your definition of scenic entails blood, sweat and tears.

-Mountains of Malaga
+Cycling the Mountains of Malaga

 Yes, this fifty kilometer cycle route will pose a challenge for even the most hardened cyclists.
 If you are inclined to cycle this trail be warned, en route you will have to conquer two mountain passes and a ‘wall’ with a 17% incline.

 No wonder that the Vuelta and the Tour of Andalusia include these Andalusian mountain roads in their cycling tours whenever they can.
 And yes, you guessed right, this is not for me.
 I like to cycle in and around Malaga, but strictly on flat land; cycling upwards on a steep slope is simply too much for me and downhill I am shit scared.
 But hey, my son has a different opinion about danger and what involves too much exercise.
 In two hours he plows up the mountain to 940 meters, while I take charge of the passenger seat of his support vehicle.

 Of course we will keep the one and a half meter distance between us and his bicycle as motorists in Spain are obliged by law to keep a minimum distance between their vehicle and cyclists.

 A circular cycling route in the Montes de Malaga

 During weekdays these mountains roads around Malaga tend to be fairly quiet, but in the weekend it seems that all of the coastal population is on her way up, including feisty young women on heavily loaded tracking bikes.
 For those that don’t cycle, that is a heavy bike, packed with luggage.
 I’m truly impressed.